County Borough of Bury: Water supply

+The Bury and Radcliffe Waterworks Company was initially formed as the Bury Waterworks Company by the Bury Water Act 1838 (1 & 2 Vict. c. xxix), before being reincorporated by the Bury and Radcliffe Waterworks Act 1853 (16 & 17 Vict. c. xxxi).
+It built Calf Hey Reservoir.

+The Haslingden and Rawtenstall Waterworks Company was formed by the Haslingden and Rawtenstall Waterworks Act 1853 (16 & 17 Vict. c. lxxxix).

-Under the Bury Improvement Act 1872, the Bury Improvement Commissioners acquired the two local water supply undertakings: the Bury and Radcliffe Waterworks Company and the Haslingden and Rawtenstall Waterworks Company.
+Under the Bury Improvement Act 1872 (35 & 36 Vict. c. cxlvi), the Bury Improvement Commissioners acquired the two local water supply undertakings: the Bury and Radcliffe Waterworks Company and the Haslingden and Rawtenstall Waterworks Company.
 In 1876 this became the water department of Bury Corporation.
-In 1900 the corporation and eight adjoining local authorities formed the Bury and District Joint Water Board.
+In 1900 the corporation and eight adjoining local authorities formed the Bury and District Joint Water Board under the Bury and District Water (Transfer) Act 1900 (63 & 64 Vict. c. cxliv).
 Other than Bury, the water board's members were the municipal boroughs of Haslingden, Radcliffe and Rawtenstall, and the urban districts of Kearsley, Little Lever, Ramsbottom, Tottington and Whitefield.
-In 1935 the undertaking was renamed as the Irwell Valley Water Board.
-In 1960 the Irwell Valley Water Board was voluntarily absorbed by the water department of Manchester Corporation.
+The Irwell Valley Water Board Act 1935 (25 & 26 Geo.
+5. c. xxxii) renamed the undertaking the Irwell Valley Water Board.
+In 1960 the Irwell Valley Water Board was voluntarily absorbed by the Manchester Corporation Waterworks (including the supply to Bury) and the Bolton Corporation Waterworks.

 Gas

 In 1857 the Bury Improvement Commissioners purchased the private gasworks, which dated from 1828.
 The streets of the town were lit by gas from 1836.
-The Corporation gas undertaking was nationalised by the Gas Act 1948, passing to the North West Gas Board on 1 May 1949.
+The corporation gas undertaking was nationalised by the Gas Act 1948, passing to the North Western Gas Board on 1 May 1949.